 Monash Malaysia’s Computer Science program doesn’t just emphasize the fundamentals of computer science and engineering, but also stresses practical skills acquisition and experience.

-With strong links to industries, this school can offer experiential learning opportunities through the Industry Insight Program and Industrial Experience.
+With strong links to industries, this school can offer experiential learning opportunities through the Industry Insight module and Industrial Experience.
 This facet of the Computer Science school aims to prepare students for the world of work and broadens their network to increase career opportunities.

 Through the industry network, graduates have increased career opportunities at businesses such as cyber security experts F-Secure Corporation (M) Sdn Bhd, Parametric Graphical Configuration, software developers Configura Pacific Sdn Bhd and Monster Technologies Malaysia Sdn Bhd, who develop job searching software.

 The school offers Bachelor of Computer Science and Master of Business Information Systems, and the quality of the programme is underpinned by the undifferentiated degree and accreditation with the Australian Computer Society.

 With such strong industry links and the reputation and expertise of Monash University, why not take your Computer Science career to the next level at this exciting, vibrant Malaysia campus.

 The School of Computer Science and Engineering at Nanyang Technological University is the only school in Singapore that offers graduate and undergraduate training in both Computer Engineering and Computer Science.